-REPORT ON THE STANDALONE IND AS FINANCIAL STATEMENTS OPINION
+REPORT ON THE AUDIT OF THE STANDALONE FINANCIAL STATEMENTS

-We have audited the accompanying standalone financial statements of SILVER OAK(INDIA) LIMITED (the Company) which comprise the Balance Sheet as at March31 2021 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then ended andnotes to the Financial Statements including a summary of significant accounting policiesand other explanatory information (hereinafter referred to as the standalone financial statements).
+We have audited the accompanying Standalone Financial Statements of SILVER OAK(INDIA) LTD ("the Company") which comprise the Balance Sheet as at March31 2021 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then ended andnotes to the Financial Statements including a summary of significant accounting policiesand other explanatory information (hereinafter referred to as "Standalone FinancialStatements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in Indiaincluding the Indian Accounting Standards ("Ind AS") of the state of affairs ofthe Company as at March 31 2021 its total comprehensive income changes in equity andits cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Financial Statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in Indiaincluding the Indian Accounting Standards ("Ind AS") of the state of affairs ofthe Company as at March 31 2021 its total comprehensive income changes in equity andits cash flows for the year ended on that date.

 BASIS FOR OPINION

-We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing specified under section 143(10) of the Act (SAs).
-Ourresponsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Standalone Financial Statements section of ourreport.
-We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India (ICAI)together with the independencerequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made thereunder and we have fulfilled ourother ethical responsibilities in accordance with these requirements and the Code ofEthics.
-We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our audit opinion on the standalone financial statements.
+We conducted our audit in accordance with Standards on Auditing (SAs) specified undersection 143(10) of the Act.
+Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India ("ICAI")together with the ethical requirements that are relevant to our audit of the FinancialStatements under the provisions of the Act and Rules there under and we have fulfilled ourother ethical responsibilities in accordance with these requirements and the Code ofEthics.
+We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion.

 KEY AUDIT MATTERS